klmnden/azure-docs.tr-tr/articles/container-instances/container-instances-quickstart-portal.md

 ## <a name="log-in-to-azure"></a>Azure'da oturum açma

-http://portal.azure.com sayfasından Azure portalda oturum açın.
+http://portal.azure.com adresinden Azure portalında oturum açın.

 ## <a name="create-a-container-instance"></a>Kapsayıcı örneği oluşturma